 Example

-To illustrate the behavior, let’s perform a practical example using three transactions.
+To illustrate this behavior, let’s perform a practical example using three transactions.

 Transaction 1